 Flexion-Intolerant, Receiving Penetration

-For those receiving penetration who are flexion-intolerant (bending forward hurts your back), the findings suggest trying side-by-side spooning or doggy-style with the receiver supporting their upper body with their hands.
+For those receiving penetration who are flexion-intolerant (bending forward hurts your back), the findings suggest trying either side-by-side spooning where you can control the position of your spine, or doggy-style while supporting your upper body with your hands.

 Extension-Intolerant, Giving Penetration